You need two separate computers for 100% privacy

 Building a 100% Private Computer system

-In today's world of downloadable content, apps that auto install, online games with ads, and hacking that rarely gets prosecuted for, more computer users want 100% privacy rather than just "better anti-spyware software" which can be headaches to maintain.
+In today's world of downloadable content, apps that auto install, online games with ads, and hacking that rarely gets prosecuted, we are finding more computer users want 100% privacy rather than just "better anti-spyware software" which can be headaches to keep reinstalling, paying for and maintaining.

-For real privacy, you need two separate computers;
+For real privacy, you need two computers; an Online computer and an Offline computer

 Never connect these two computers together